digitalmethodsinitiative/4cat/README.md

 - `processors`: A collection of data processing scripts that can plug into 4CAT and manipulate or process datasets created with 4CAT.
 There is an API you can use to [make your own processors](https://github.com/digitalmethodsinitiative/4cat/wiki/How-to-make-a-processor).

-We use 4CAT for our own purposes at the Universtiy of Amsterdam but you can (and are encouraged to!) [set up 4CAT locally](https://github.com/stijn-uva/4cat/wiki/Installing-4CAT).

 ## Contributing
 This section yet to be written!